pderichs/sublime_rubocop/readme.md

 ## ToDo

 * The plugin has been tested within MacOS and Linux, but it has many issues on Windows.
-* RVM: The plugin is not working properly when using custom gemsets
+* As reported by some users the plugin seems to be not working properly when using RVM with custom gemsets.

+## Reporting issues

+If you encounter an issue, please add some general information about your environment:

+* Operating System
+* Sublime Text version
+* How do you run rubocop?
+Do you use `rbenv`, `rvm` or `your_own_command`?

+Please also provide the steps to reproduce the issue.

+## Contributing

+1. Fork the repo.
+2. Create a branch from the current master branch.
+3. Start hacking.
+4. Create a pull request.
+5. Patience.

 ## Credits

+Thanks go out to all [contributors](https://github.com/pderichs/sublime_rubocop/graphs/contributors).

-Thanks go out to [Will Bond](https://github.com/wbond) for his awesome sample and documentation about ST2 plugins, and thanks go out to the people implementing the [sublime-text-2-ruby-tests Plugin](https://github.com/maltize/sublime-text-2-ruby-tests) - your source gave me some important hints for my implementation.
+Thanks go out to [Will Bond](https://github.com/wbond) for his awesome sample and documentation about ST plugins, and thanks go out to the people implementing the [sublime-text-2-ruby-tests Plugin](https://github.com/maltize/sublime-text-2-ruby-tests) - your source gave me some important hints for my implementation.

 ## License